BryanKoo/english-word-translation/english2vietnamese.md

 ## Manual translation without Vietamese language capability
-1. prepare (word, key-example) tuple for translation (once, They have a meeting once a week)
+1. prepare (word, key-example) tuple for translation.
+(once, They have a meeting once a week)

-2. get a candidate from translators by typing word as input Each translator outputs the most common candidates (google outputs multiple candidates as well but they are too many and difficult to choose one.)
+2. get a candidate from translators by typing word as input.
+Each translator outputs the most common candidates (google outputs multiple candidates as well but they are too many and difficult to choose one.)